ktriviso/rails-intro-oppertunity/README.md

 - Explore the file structure of a Rails app
 - Install Rails and build our first app about books

-**Exercise**: Based on what you read this weekend on MVC pair up with someone and write down as many facts as you can remmeber.
-Also include how our previous node\express apps came to modling MVC.

 # What is MVC?

 MVC is an architectural design pattern for creating applications.
 It's meant to create separation of concerns for the following: